scalableminds/webknossos/docs/tracing_ui.md

   - brush, move, selection
 - adding / deleting segmentation
 - keyboard shortcuts
-- segementation tab
+- segmentation tab

 ## Tracing UI Settings
 The settings menu allows users to fine-tune some parameters of webKnossos.
 All settings are automatically saved as part of a user's profile.
 The `Tracing` settings include options related to interacting with a dataset while annotating, e.g. mouse movement speed.
-Tracing settings only affect the currently open annotation and will be restored when reopening the respectibe annotation in the future.
+Tracing settings only affect the currently open annotation and will be restored when reopening the respective annotation in the future.
 The `Dataset` settings include options to adjust the rendering of the dataset, e.g. brightness & contrast.
-Dataset settings effect all of the user's annotations referencing this particular dataset so that tracings can be created using the same conditions.
+Dataset settings affect all of the user's annotations referencing this particular dataset so that tracings can be created using the same conditions.

 Not all settings are available in every tracing mode.